Dynamic Light Scattering (DLS) Particle Size Analysis

 DLScat: A Turn-Key Solution with the Benefits of Time Tagger 20

-High-Stability Laser Source: DLScat employs a highly collimated, monochromatic laser beam to ensure consistent scattering with excellent signal-to-noise ratio (SNR) and long-term stability.
+High-Stability Laser Source: DLScat employs a highly monochromatic and stable laser to ensure consistent scattering with excellent signal-to-noise ratio (SNR) and long-term stability.
 Visible-wavelength lasers are often preferred for protein sizing and nanoparticle characterization, as they provide a suitable balance between scattering efficiency and sample compatibility.
 Users may also select custom wavelengths to match the optical properties of their samples or to minimize absorption and fluorescence background.

 Software-Defined, Real-Time Processing: Leveraging the Time Tagger 20 as an efficient, high-throughput correlator, DLScat can acquire photon arrival times from multiple detectors simultaneously and stream them to a PC.
 Real-time computation and visualization of ACF allow users to adjust measurement conditions on the fly.
 The unique DLScat software provides direct access to raw time-tagged data from each angle, supports a range of analysis algorithms, and includes tools to suppress artifacts such as intensity spikes caused by dust or transient aggregates.
+This also enables detailed studies of kinetic processes in samples that change with time.

 User-driven, research-enabler, easy to use: DLScat is built with the user in mind, pairing intuitive software with plug-and-play hardware so one can go from sample to high-quality data in minutes without requiring specialized training or delicate alignment.
 DLScat offers advanced measurement control capabilities and optimization for a variety of adjustments: tailor detector/angle configurations, choose analysis paths (cumulants or CONTIN), and access raw time tags, correlation curves, and complete metadata - no black boxes, no lock-in.
 Flexibility extends to optics and detection, including custom laser wavelengths and export of raw photon streams for advanced analysis.
-Guided by a user-driven roadmap and frequent software enhancements, DLScat is easy on day one and expandable for years.
+Guided by a user-driven roadmap and frequent software enhancements, DLScat is easy on day one.

 To summarize, a conventional hardware correlator can be easily replaced with a Time Tagger, which records photon arrival times with picosecond precision and enables software-defined correlation analysis.
-For those seeking a complete solution, the DLScat offers a turnkey DLS platform for real-time, multi-angle, and software-defined particle size analysis; by combining the timing precision of the Time Tagger 20 with carefully engineered optical components including laser and detectors.
+For those seeking a complete solution, the DLScat offers a turnkey DLS platform for real-time, multi-angle, and software-defined particle size analysis.
+By combining the timing precision of the Time Tagger 20 with carefully engineered optical components including laser and detectors.
 This integration enables high-resolution measurements, improved reliability for polydisperse samples, and unrestricted access to raw experimental data, expanding the capabilities of particle size characterization techniques.

 Enhancing Particle Size Analysis with Swabian Instruments Technology

 Swabian Instruments’ Time Tagger technology provides a significant leap in precision, flexibility, and data accessibility for DLS experiments.
-We offer two pathways to integrate this capability: (1) DLScat as a complete, turnkey platform; and (2) Integration of Time Taggers within custom-built flexible DLS setups.
+We offer two pathways to integrate this capability: (1) DLScat as a complete, turnkey platform and (2) Integration of Time Taggers within custom-built flexible DLS setups.
 In both approaches, replacing a conventional DLS correlator with a Time Tagger enables low timing jitter, minimal dead time, high data transfer rates, and direct access to raw photon arrival data.
 These features support more accurate, versatile, and transparent measurements.

 By recording time-stamped photon arrivals across multiple detection angles simultaneously, Time Taggers enable software-defined correlation functions that can be adapted to specific experimental requirements.
 This approach offers high temporal resolution, precise size determination, and extensive customization in both data acquisition and analysis workflows.
 Built-in tools for filtering out transient intensity spikes from dust or aggregates further improve data quality, enabling cleaner correlation functions and more reliable particle size distributions.
 This approach lays the foundation for new possibilities in DLS data interpretation and experiment control and ensures a future-proof investment for all application scenarios.

 For researchers seeking an out-of-the-box solution, the customized DLScat integrates all the benefits of Time Tagger technology into a streamlined DLS solution.
 The system features a clear separation between electronic and optical components, enabling extensive experimental customization in a compact form-factor.
-The electronics module includes the Time Tagger correlator, printed circuit boards, optical attenuators, and single-photon detectors.
+The electronics module includes the Time Tagger correlator, optical attenuators, and single-photon detectors.
 The optical setup, which can be independently configured by the user, allows optimization for specific measurement environments.
 Researchers can choose laser sources at different wavelengths, adjust optical alignment, integrate temperature control, and connect their custom optical arrangement to the electronics module via optical fibers coupled to the detectors.
 This modular design ensures compatibility with diverse sample types and environments, including in-situ experiments alongside Small-Angle Neutron Scattering (SANS) or Small-Angle X-ray Scattering (SAXS), in-situ irradiation studies, glove box operations, and other specialized setups.
 The modular design results in a versatile DLS platform that retains the precision, resolution, and real-time analysis capabilities of the DLScat system while expanding its application space far beyond conventional configurations.

 Frisken, B. J. Revisiting the Method of Cumulants for the Analysis of Dynamic Light-Scattering Data.
 Appl.
 Opt.
 2001, 40 (24), 4087–4091DOI ↩︎ ↩︎